-Make sure that the water heater is full before energizing, bleed off any air by opening the hot water valve, close only when there is a steady flow of water, this will bleed the hot water system of air.
-Failure to follow these instructions could result in damage to the heating elements in your water heater.
+is full before energizing, bleed off any air by opening the hot water Make sure that the water heater follow these instructions could heating elements in your water there is a steady flow of water, water system of air.
+Failure to result in damage to the valve, close only when this will bleed the hot heater.